cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 All enabled authentication methods appear on your custom URL and are available to your users.
 By default, when you enable Cloud Organization SSO, the following authentication methods are enabled by default:

-- Email and password
+- Password
 - GitHub
 - Google
 - Microsoft

 In addition, you can create authentication methods that connect to your identity provider using the [Security Access Markup Language (SAML)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) and [OpenID Connect (OIDC)](https://openid.net/connect/) identity protocols.

 Members are identified by their email address.
+To allow members to migrate from password authentication to SSO, ensure that their email addresses in your {{ site.data.products.db }} organization match those in your identity providers.
 To allow your members to select from multiple SSO authentication methods, ensure that the email addresses match across all of them.
-To allow members to migrate from password authentication to SSO, ensure that their email addresses match those in your identity providers.

 ### Prepare for migration of existing members